n-th/closecare/document/document.md

 Storage plataforms usually provide different costs for different rates document retrievals.

 "Storage class for automatically optimizing data with changing or unknown access patterns.
 S3 Intelligent-Tiering is an Amazon S3 storage class designed to optimize storage costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.Storage class for automatically optimizing data with changing or unknown access patterns.
-S3 Intelligent-Tiering is an Amazon S3 storage class designed to optimize storage costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
+S3 Intelligent-Tiering is an Amazon S3 storage class designed to optimize storage costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead."

 ## Considerations